PinchPayments/n8n-nodes-pinch/README.md

 This is an n8n community node.
 It lets you use Pinch Payments in your n8n workflows.

-Pinch Payments does payments and junk.
+Pinch Payments is a PCI Compliant, Australian payments platform offering automated bank account, direct debit, and credit card payments for standard and repeating payments through a REST API Gateway.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.